-In this brief case study of abuse by a scout leader we look at a real life claim we made on behalf of a former scout who recovered compensation for the abuse he had suffered.
+In this real life case study of abuse by a scout leader we look at how we recovered compensation for a former scout

 Our client was an active member of the scouts from the age of 10 after moving up from the Cubs.
 However, it was while he was with the scouts that he suffered sexual abuse by a scout leader.

 It is not uncommon for sexual abuse to be carried out by predatory paedophiles who hold a position of trust and authority in society, such as, in this case, a scout leader.
 Children in these situations are particularly vulnerable.